rrrene/inch_ex/README.md

 ## Further information

-I will point you to the [original Inch README](https://github.com/rrrene/inch#philosophy) for more information about the Inch project.
+I will point you to the [Inch for Ruby README](https://github.com/rrrene/inch#philosophy) for more information about the Inch project.